IRS Form 1127 Instructions

 Individual taxpayers

-Individual taxpayers should enter the following information
+Individual taxpayers should enter the following necessary information:

 - Taxpayer name